 dksnap, we’ve created a simple demo along with step-by-step instructions so that you can see how it works.

-# Download the demo. git clone https://github.com/kelda/dksnap.git cd dksnap/demo # Start the example application. # You can access it in your browser at localhost:8080. docker-compose up -d # Use dksnap to create snapshots of the entries in the Mongo database. dksnap
+# Download the demo. git clone https://github.com/kelda/dksnap.git cd dksnap/demo # Start the example application. # Start the example application. # Start the example application. # Start the example application. # Start the example application. # You can access it in your browser at localhost:8080. docker-compose up -d # Use dksnap to create snapshots of the entries in the Mongo database. dksnap

 dksnap is currently in alpha.
 It is ready for daily use but is still undergoing substantial development.
 If you find this useful or interesting, please consider joining the community and providing us with your thoughts.